 There is a fake unity in the term “Christian” that affects society more than most people ever realize.
 The truth is, every single one of us in a “blank” Christian.
 We have specific affiliations that give us the tendency to snub some, look up to some, and seek to make others believe the way we think is right, and no other.
 The problem is that this specific ideology is wrong, creates far more division, and it often stems from the “traditions of men” that Jesus so often spoke out against.

 What we should actually be striving for is to be the New Testament Church we were meant to be.
-Paul reminded his audience that if anyone were to preach another gospel than the one they had preached, even if that preacher happened to be an angel, to let them be cursed.
+Paul reminded his audience that if anyone were to preach another gospel than the one they had preached, even if that preacher was an angel, to let them be cursed.

 “But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
 As we said before, so say I now again, if any man preach any other gospel unto you than that ye have received, let him be accursed.
 (Galatians 1:8-9)